 - Amniocentesis. - 2.
 Computerized Axial Tomography (CAT Scan). - 3.
 Diagnostic charges for laboratory services. - 4.
-Diagnostic charges for X-rays. - 5.
-Dual Energy X-ray Absorptiometry (DEXA Scan). - 6.
-Magnetic Resonance Imaging (MRI). - 7.
-Mammography screening as specified under the Preventive Care Benefits. - 8.
-Digital Tomosynthesis of the Breast
+Blood testing for perfluoroalkyls (PFAS) and perfluorinated compounds (PFCS). - 5.
+Diagnostic charges for X-rays. - Dual Energy X-ray Absorptiometry (DEXA Scan). - 7.
+Magnetic Resonance Imaging (MRI). - 8.
+Mammography screening as specified under the Preventive Care Benefits.

-Benefits will be provided for digital tomosynthesis to detect or screen for breast cancer.
+- Digital Tomosynthesis of the Breast Benefits will be provided for digital tomosynthesis to detect or screen for breast cancer.
 Benefits for digital tomosynthesis conducted to detect or screen for breast cancer in women 35 years of age and over are (1) not be subject to any Deductible, Copayment, or Coinsurance and (2) are subject to the limitations or any other provisions of this Plan Document.
-Benefits for digital tomosynthesis conducted for diagnostic purposes in women of any age shall be paid as any other Sickness and subject to all Deductible, Copayment, Coinsurance, limitations, or any other provisions of the Policy.

-9. Positron Emission Tomography (PET Scan).

-- 10. Pre-admission tests (PAT) for a hospital admission. - 11.
-Prostate-Specific Antigen (PSA) screening, payable as Preventive Care Services in the DSGHP Benefits Chart - Ultrasound.
+Benefits for digital tomosynthesis conducted for diagnostic purposes in women of any age shall be paid as any other Sickness and subject to all Deductible, Copayment, Coinsurance, limitations, or any other provisions of the Policy. - 10.
+Positron Emission Tomography (PET Scan). - 11.
+Prostate-Specific Antigen (PSA) screening, payable as Preventive Care Services in the DSGHP Benefits Chart - 12.
+Ultrasound.